Welcome! We look forward to seeing you soon.

 Journey into art on view with a guided tour!
 Knowledgeable docents give an inside look at the art on view and the history of the Museum.

-Enjoy artful dishes crafted with unique ingredients from Majka at the Crocker while taking in the sights and sounds of Friedman Court.
+Enjoy artful dishes crafted with unique ingredients from the Crocker Café while taking in the sights and sounds of Friedman Court.

 Take a guided Museum tour in ASL, Cantonese, French, Mandarin, or Spanish.
 Please reserve at least two weeks in advance.